WANGAndyYucheng/WANGAndyYucheng.github.io/_pages/about.md

 ## About me

-Welcome!
 I'm a second-year Ph.D. student supervised by [Prof. Dan Xu](https://www.danxurgb.net) at The Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)).
 I earned my bachelor’s degree in Computer Science and Electronic Engineering from HKUST.
 I also spent a semester on exchange at [ETH Zurich](https://ethz.ch/en.html), where I was fortunate to work with [Dr. Danda Paudel](https://insait.ai/dr-danda-paudel/) on 3D gaze estimation and eye modeling.

-My research centers on **human-centric computer vision** within the broader domain of computer vision and generative AI.
+My research centers on human-centric computer vision within the broader domain of computer vision and generative AI.
 Specifically, I am interested in **human-centric reconstruction** and **controllable image/video editing**.
 Feel free to connect!

 ## News

-- **September 2025**: One co-authored survey on **Controllable Video Generation** released on *[arXiv](https://arxiv.org/abs/2507.16869)*.
+- **Aug 2025**: One co-authored survey on **Controllable Video Generation** released on *[arXiv](https://arxiv.org/abs/2507.16869)*.
 Appreciate the dedication of [Yue Ma](https://mayuelala.github.io/)!
-- - **July 2025**: One co-authored paper on **3D Generation** accepted at ICCV 2025.
+- **Jul 2025**: One co-authored paper on **3D Generation** accepted at ICCV 2025.
 Appreciate the dedication of [Shaocong Dong](https://hkdsc.github.io/)!
+Paper released on *[arXiv](https://arxiv.org/abs/2507.08772)*.
-- **July 2025**: One paper on **Talking Head Generation** released on *[arXiv](https://arxiv.org/abs/2507.05092)*.
+- **Jul 2025**: One paper on **Talking Head Generation** released on *[arXiv](https://arxiv.org/abs/2507.05092)*.
-- **September 2024**: I’ve started my Ph.D. in Computer Science at HKUST, where I am advised by [Prof. Dan Xu](https://www.danxurgb.net).
+- **Sep 2024**: I’ve started my Ph.D. in Computer Science at HKUST, where I am advised by [Prof. Dan Xu](https://www.danxurgb.net).
-- **June 2024**: I’ve graduated from HKUST with the [Academic Achievement Medal](https://registry.hkust.edu.hk/academic-achievement-medal).
+- **Jun 2024**: I’ve graduated from HKUST with the [Academic Achievement Medal](https://registry.hkust.edu.hk/academic-achievement-medal).
 Thank you all my mentors and friends!

 ## Education